ChieuAnh-Nguyen/airtable_access_control/README.md

 1. Delete records whos emails have been flagged.
 2. Send records that have been flagged or deleted to admin in an email (gmail API)
+3. Parameterize email so it can be any attribute

 ## Goals: